-There are many people who use assisted reproduction: heterosexual couples who are experiencing fertility difficulties, gay and lesbian couples who want to have children, and single people who want to start a family.
+There are many people who use assisted reproduction: LGBT+ couples who want to have children, heterosexual couples who are experiencing fertility difficulties, polyamorous families and single people who want to start a family.
 Assisted reproduction includes donor insemination (at home or in a clinic), in vitro fertilization (IVF), use of donor sperm, egg and embryos, and surrogacy.

 I help clients with: